 - Use air-conditioning, coolers and fans in the home.

 - If you don't have air-conditioning spend the day somewhere that does - eg a shopping centre, cinema or library.
 Note that some local services may be restricted in high fire risk areas during a declared fire danger rating of Catastrophic or Extreme Fire Danger Warning.

-- Limit use of your oven or stove.
-Instead use a microwave or have an outdoor barbecue.
+- Limit the use of your oven or stove.
+Instead, use a microwave or have an outdoor barbecue.

 - Unplug gadgets and small appliances when you are not using them, as they generate heat even when turned off.

 - Open up your home at night if it cools down.